thaustein/laxar/docs/manuals/widgets_and_activities.md

 ### The LaxarJS Widget Test Bed

-The LaxarJS spec test boilerplate (created for you by grunt init) creates a `testBed_` instance which is re-initialized prior to running each test case.
+The LaxarJS spec test boilerplate (provided for you by grunt-init) creates a `testBed_` instance which is re-initialized prior to running each test case.
 It has the following essential properties.

 * `testBed_.featuresMock`

+  The feature configuration to use during the spec test, to be specified by the author of the test.
-  The feature configuration that would be provided through the page definition of an actual application.
+  It has the same format that would be provided through the page definition within an actual application.
-  This must be set before calling `testBed_.setup()`.
+  Note that `featuresMock` must be set before calling `testBed_.setup()`.

 * `testBed_.setup()`